 All SIF and flexibility factor values are evaluated by calculations based on empirical, experimental, and FEA data from the observation of testing procedures.

-B31.1 & B31.3 provides guidelines to use B31J.
+B31.1 & B31.3 provides guidelines for to use of B31J.
 ASME B31J evaluation methods can be used in conjunction with ASME B31.1 and ASME B31.3 with 2012 and later editions.
 AMSE B31J can be used for metallic piping to calculate SIF and k-factors.

 This code provides a standard approach for the development of SIFs, k-factors, and sustained stress multipliers for piping components and joints of all types, including standard, nonstandard, and proprietary fittings.